Derek Moore, School of Agriculture, Charles Sturt University, Wagga Wagga, NSW

 Generally, the trees grown in the air-pruning Spring Ring® container had superior quality root systems, both in terms of the number of circling roots and the number of lateral emerging into the surrounding soil.

 Chemical pruning of roots

-A different approach to the reduction of circling roots that is also being used by commercial Australian tree growers, involves the use of copper compounds to chemically prune the roots of container grown plants.
-The use of copper compounds to inhibit root tip growth has been reported since early 70s (Furuta et al, 1972).
+A different approach to the reduction of circling roots that is also being used by commercial Australian tree growers involves the use of copper compounds to chemically prune the roots of container-grown plants.
+The use of copper compounds to inhibit root tip growth has been reported since the early 70s (Furuta et al, 1972).
 Several commercial formulations have been marketed with SpinOut® (Griffin Corp.) perhaps the best known.
-SpinOut® is copper hydroxide infused latex paint that is applied to the interior surfaces of the container where it acts as a growth regulator.
-In effect root tip growth is inhibited, which stimulates branching and ultimately results in a fibrous root system (eg Struve and Rhodus, 1990).
+SpinOut® is copper hydroxide-infused latex paint that is applied to the interior surfaces of the container where it acts as a growth regulator.
+In effect, root tip growth is inhibited, which stimulates branching and ultimately results in a fibrous root system (eg Struve and Rhodus, 1990).

-In this experiment, the propagation containers were direct seeded and the resultant seedlings grown for 18 weeks before potting on into 200 mm production containers.
-The one week data was for seedlings examined one week after potting.
-All the other data was for seedlings grown on for six months.
+In this experiment, the propagation containers were direct seeded and the resultant seedlings were grown for 18 weeks before potting into 200 mm production containers.
+The one-week data was for seedlings examined one week after potting.
+All the other data was for seedlings grown for six months.
 The circling roots were assessed at the outer edge of the propagation containers.
 It’s clear that both the copper treatment and the air-pruning Rootmaker ® modified the root systems of the seedlings but these data suggest that at the tubestock stage at least, root circling problems are difficult to entirely overcome.

 Evaluating trees for root system defects.

 - Kinked roots and girdling roots have unequivocally been identified as a cause of tree stress, decline and death.